Metric definition of quasiconformality and exceptional sets: The egg-yolk covering lemma

+The remaining of the section is devoted to the proof of the egg-yolk covering lemma.
+The reader interested in the proof of the main theorem of the paper, Theorem \ref{theorem:main}, may skip the rest of Section \ref{section:egg} and proceed with Section \ref{section:proof}.

+It is crucial for the application of the lemma that we are not requiring $B_i$ to be related to $B_i'$; we are only assuming that $f(A_i)=A_i'$.
+In the case that $X=Y$, $f$ is the identity map, and $B_i'=B_i$, compare this lemma to the $5B$-covering lemma.

-The main idea of the proof is to create the sets $D_k$ by clustering together sets $A_i, A_j$, with the aid of property \ref{egg:cluster}, whenever $B_i\cap B_j\neq \emptyset$.
+The main idea of the proof is to create the sets $D_k$ with the aid of property \ref{egg:cluster}, by taking the union of sets $A_i, A_j$ whenever $B_i\cap B_j\neq \emptyset$.
 The essential difficulty is that the diameters of $A_i$ and $A_j$ might not be comparable.
 We first establish an auxiliary result, which allows us to reduce to the case that $A_i$ and $A_j$ have comparable diameters whenever $B_i\cap B_j\neq \emptyset$.

 \begin{lemma} Under the assumptions of Lemma \ref{lemma:eggyolk}, there exists a set $J\subset I$ and families $\{(F_j, B_j)\}_{j\in J}$ and $\{(F_j', B_j')\}_{j\in J}$ of $c(M)$-egg-yolk pairs in $X$ and $Y$, respectively, such that \begin{enumerate}[\upshape(i)] \item $\bigcup_{j\in J} F_j=\bigcup_{i\in I}A_i$, \item $f(F_j)=F_j'$ for each $j\in J$, and \item if $B_i\cap B_j\neq \emptyset$ (resp.\ $B_i'\cap B_j'\neq \emptyset$) for some $i,j\in J$, then